 There is no doubt the placenta plays an amazing role in nourishing and sustaining your baby throughout pregnancy.
 But once bub is born, not everyone believes this incredible organ’s work is done.

-Many cultures around the world have different views on what should happen with a placenta after birth.
+Many cultures around the world have different ideas about what should happen with the placenta after birth.
 Add to those, some modern sentimental trends taking hold and the placenta possibilities appear limited only by your imagination.

-Here’s eight things you can consider doing with your placenta once your bub is done with it.
+Here’s eight things you can consider doing with your placenta once your baby is done with it.